SEARCH Seed Store

 Grey-green feathery leaves on purple stems add a distinctive shape and texture to the salad bowl and baby leaf salad mixtures.
 A baby veg that can also be used in stir-frying.
 Harvest young leaves 4 to 6 weeks earlier for sweet, tender baby leaf.
 Sow 1cm deep early spring under cover or direct sow April through to September.

 BLACK CABBAGE.
-An unusual leaf picking variety with rich, dark green blistered leaves.
-A well known Italian vegetable, it can be used to add texture to salads or boiled/steamed in the usual way.
+An unusual leaf picking variety with rich, dark green blistered leaves can be picked young for baby leaf.
+A well known Italian vegetable, it can be used to add texture to salads or boiled/steamed in the usual way, also used as baby veg.
 Stands normal winter conditions and can be harvested September to January.

 Sow:- April to May Harvest September to January